ER-95/odin_project/README.md

 * at the time of writing (i.e. this probably won't be relevant beyond june 2023), i'm not entirely sure what the use case is for ids, grouping, chaining, or descendants - i understand how to use them in theory, but in reality i'm not sure when to apply each

 * best practice is to use hyphens instead of camelCase

+* in your browser's console, a strikethrough on a css style means it's overridden by something else

+* when adding css via browser console, if you want to apply something universally throughout the page, ensure you have the root <html> tag selected - where your css goes depends on what you have selected

 # git stuff
 * things covered in foundations: